homzer/llama-rlhf/README.md

 Llama-RLHF is an efficient and easy-to-develop LLM training + inference framework.
 This project is developed based on PyTorch and FairScale, employing tensor (model) parallelism strategy.

+- Efficient Training
+- Efficient Inference

+The maximum supported inference batch size is **384**, and the maximum supported training batch size is **3**.
+This is based on using 8xV100 32GB GPUs, a model with 7 billion parameters, and a maximum sequence length of 1024.

 ## Requirement

 | Library       | Recommend |